How to Become a Tour Guide

 Career Prospects for Tour Guides

 There are a huge number of different locations and sites available for tour guides to work in.
 As a guide, you can work in history museums, art museums, botanical gardens, or castles, as well as walking or bus tours such as ghost walks and comedy walks.
-You can also work your way up to being a tour leader, supervisor, or manager and create itineraries or sidestep into other travel and tourism roles.
+You can also work your way up to being a tour leader, supervisor, or manager and create itineraries or sidestep into other travel and tourism roles, like working in cabin crew or as a travel agent.

 Whether you want to be a full-time sightseeing tour guide in New York City or a part time tour guide in London, the tourism industry could be looking for someone just like you.
 You could offer an incredible experience to visitors and instil in them the passion you have for your city, museum, or attraction.